ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 It is easier and faster for me to respond via discord and keep everyone updated.

-# Source Code

-The source code is current and the version running inside the bot.
-GUI code is not included.

-The config file is for 1080p

-I still need to document it so its easier to understand.
-Pull requests for this is welcome.

-You can see how the auto jump/rum/plane jump/laydown functions work in this bot from the bottom of the source code.

-# Directions for using Source code

-You will need to call the bot class or the run function to get it to work.
-Other wise make an GUI and use the source that way.

-You will need to edit the getConfig() function but I have some usable code commented out above the function.

-Open cmd in the folder with the pscript, type "python afkfarm.py" into cmd and it will run.

 # Directions for GUI Bot